The Total Cost Concept and Logistics Systems Analysis

 Summary

-Together, the total cost concept and logistics systems analysis help companies gain a comprehensive understanding of their supply chain costs and operations.
+To sum up, the total cost concept and logistics systems analysis help companies gain a comprehensive understanding of their supply chain costs and operations.
 By identifying areas for improvement and implementing appropriate solutions, companies can enhance their competitiveness and ultimately deliver greater value to their customers.